National Kazoo Day occurs on January 28 each year in the United States. So dust off your childhood kazoo and play a happy tune to celebrate the day!

 When is National Kazoo Day?

 National Kazoo Day is celebrated on January 28 each year.
-For this year, National Kazoo Day falls on Thursday, January 28, 2021.
+The next National Kazoo Day falls on Saturday, January 28, 2023.

 Learn more about National Kazoo Day by reading the answers to these frequently asked questions.